Alpha-thalassemia: Hematopoietic stem cell transplantation

 Hematopoietic stem cell transplantation (HSCT) is a potentially curative treatment for both alpha and beta thalassemia.
 It involves replacing the dysfunctional stem cells in the bone marrow with healthy cells from a well-matched donor.
 Cells are ideally sourced from human leukocyte antigen matched relatives; the procedure is more likely to succeed in children rather than adults.
 The first HSC transplant for thalassemia was carried out in 1981 on a patient with beta thalassemia major.
 Since then, a number of patients have received bone marrow transplants from healthy matched donors, although this procedure has a high level of risk.

 In 2018 an unborn child with hydrops fetalis, a potentially fatal complication of alpha thalassemia, was successfully transfused in utero with her mother's stem cells.

 HSCT is a dangerous procedure with many possible complications; it is reserved for patients with life-threatening diseases.
 Risks associated with HSCT can include graft-versus host disease, failure of the graft, and other toxicity related to the transplant.
 In one study of 31 people, the procedure was successful for 22 whose hemoglobin levels improved to the normal range, in seven the graft failed and they continued to live with thalassemia, and two died of transplantation-related causes.

+Prognosis

+The prognosis for alpha thalassemia depends on the degree to which alpha globin production is affected.
+Those with mild alpha thalassemia, involving deletion of one or two alpha-globin genes, do not generally require treatment and have a normal life expectancy.
+Hemoglobin H disease, with three of the four genes either deleted or inactive, gives a mild to moderate form of anemia but may lead normal lives.
+The prognosis when all four genes are affected, leading to Hb Bart's hydrops fetalis, is very poor, with most affected fetuses dying in utero or shortly after birth due to severe fetal hypoxia.
+It can be treated with intrauterine transfusions, however survival remains low and the infant requires lifelong blood transfusions.
+As of 2017, 69 patients were known who have survived past infancy.